How to Automate Public Holiday Pay with Rule Sets

 Testing the rules

-• go to the Rule Sets page (under the pay conditions heading on the payroll settings tab)
+• Go to the Rule Sets page (under the pay conditions heading on the payroll settings tab)

-• select the rule set you want to check
+• Select the rule set you want to check

-• hit the Test Rules button
+• Click the Test Rules button

-• check the current period dates (the pay run period dates should match exactly to the current period or a previous period)
+• Check the current period dates (the pay run period dates should match exactly to the current period or a previous period)

-• click on the Import button
+• Click on the Import button

-• select the employee whose shifts you want to test
+• Select the employee whose shifts you want to test

-• scroll down and hit Run Test
+• Scroll down and hit Run Test

 Then you can go check each rule that was triggered and see how/why it has been applied to that shift - keep in mind that rules are applied in order from top to bottom so a rule that's triggered may be overridden by another rule further down the list.